How Much Does It Cost to Repair a Boat Dock?

 Restoration | $500 – $2,000 | $1,250 |

-Replacement usually costs more than repair, but replacing an old part for a new one does extend the dock’s lifespan and should reduce the frequency with which that particular part of the structure requires maintenance or more repair.
+Replacement usually costs more than repair.
+However, replacing an old part extends the dock’s lifespan and should reduce structural maintenance and repair.

 Replacement Part | Cost Range (including labor) | Average Cost (including labor) |